hardentools/hardentools/README.md

 - **Disable JavaScript in PDF documents**.
 Acrobat Reader allows to execute JavaScript code from within PDF documents.
 This is widely abused for exploitation and malicious activity.

 - **Disable execution of objects embedded in PDF documents**.
 Acrobat Reader also allows to execute embedded objects by opening them.
 This would normally raise a security alert, but given that legitimate uses of this are rare and limited, Hardentools disables this.

+## Authors

+This tools is developed by Claudio Guarnieri, Mariano Graziano and Florian Probst.